polterguy/polterguy.github.io/documentation/magic/index.md

 }
 ```

 The endpoint does not require the caller to be authenticated.
+This endpoint is also partially obsolete
+due to the same reasons the above endpoint is obsolete.

 #### POST magic/system/auth/verify-email